 Ivy Mulligan, 21st Century Heathen, Gythia, Völva, seiðkona, and a reclaimer of the old ways.

-I have been a practicing Heathen and Priestess since the early 1980’s; and I have had the honor of meeting, knowing and working with some of the early pioneers~ not only in the Goddess Movement, but also in the US Heathen reconstructionist faith.
+I have been a practicing Heathen and Priestess since the late 1980’s; and I have had the honor of meeting, knowing and working with some of the early pioneers~ not only in the Goddess Movement, but also in the US Heathen reconstructionist faith.

 The resurgence in the past 10 years of folks being called to the path of our Asatru faith has brought to the forefront a need for a merging of modern pagan techniques and crafting, with the staunch Reconstructionist traditions.
 There is a collective drive to implement our sacred Lore and the wisdom of our ancestors with the effectual Spá practices of today.